Table of contents

 - Clicking or grinding noises

 - Issues while booting

-Software failures – Improper device shutdown procedures caused by a power outage can corrupt existing files or the software itself.
+On the other hand, improper device shutdown procedures caused by a power outage can corrupt existing files or the software itself.
 If a computer suddenly loses power while writing to a hard drive, the device may never start correctly again.

-There are several aspects to consider in terms of the impact of data loss, including the types of data at risk, how it can affect company operations, and how legal consequences can potentially ripple out.
+To sum up, there are several aspects to consider in terms of the impact of data loss, including the types of data at risk, how it can affect company operations, and how legal consequences can potentially ripple out.

 Types of Data at Risk that Needs a Backup Plan

 It’s important to understand just how large the scope of backup’s protection is.
 Without data backup, you risk: